-In phishing schemes, cybercriminals impersonate legitimate organisations to trick individuals into revealing their sensitive data, such as credit card details and answers to security questions.
+In phishing schemes, cybercriminals impersonate legitimate organizations to trick individuals into revealing their sensitive data, such as credit card details and answers to security questions.
 This deception often involves fabricating emails, text messages, websites, and even phone calls to con individuals into believing they’re interacting with a legitimate brand – all to steal private information.

-Without adequate protection over your hardware and software, cybercriminals can gain unauthorised access to computers or networks to steal personal data.
+Without adequate protection over your hardware and software, cybercriminals can gain unauthorized access to computers or networks to steal personal data.
 Hackers can install malware or exploit vulnerabilities in the system’s security infrastructure, providing access to confidential files with sensitive data or the potential breach of large databases.

-Data breaches involve unauthorised access to databases containing vast amounts of user information, including financial account details, making them a goldmine for identity thieves.
+Data breaches involve unauthorized access to databases containing vast amounts of user information, including financial account details, making them a goldmine for identity thieves.
 Cyber attackers can easily steal names, credit card numbers, and other sensitive information to mimic someone else’s identity.

 This technique involves stealing credit card information during an otherwise legal transaction.
 For instance, when you hand over your card issued by your bank at a restaurant or store, the employee might swipe it through a device that copies the card’s information from its magnetic strip.

 This old-school method entails looking over someone’s shoulder while they enter their PIN at an ATM or fill out forms with personal data at public places like banks and post offices.
 While some businesses and facilities implement technologies to help prevent such activities, shoulder surfing is still a frequently used method that allows attackers to steal people’s personal information.